 What is Ashtanga Yoga?

-Ashtanga yoga is a progressive set series of postures.
-Practitioners work through each series and move on to the intermediate and advanced series once they have mastered the primary.
-You may be used to the primary series, which is the one most commonly taught in studios across the city: five each of Surya Namaskar A and B (the sun salutations) followed by a standing sequence a seated series with a Vinyasa in between each pose.
+Ashtanga is a progressive set series of postures.
+Practitioners work through each series, and move on to the Intermediate and Advanced series once they have mastered the Primary.
+What you may be used to is the Primary series, which is the one most commonly taught in studios across the city: five each of Surya Namaskar A and B (the sun salutations) followed by a standing sequence, then a seated series with a Vinyasa in between each pose.

-Ashtanga means “eight limbs,” and so there are eight stages of a traditional Ashtanga practice going far beyond the physical postures.
-Ashtanga practitioners traditionally work through all eight of the limbs through study, reflection, meditation, and practice.
+Ashtanga means “eight limbs” and so there are eight stages of a traditional Ashtanga practice going far beyond the physical postures.
+A practitioner of Ashtanga traditionally works through all eight of the limbs through study, reflection, meditation, and practice.
 Here is a brief introduction to the eight limbs of Ashtanga.